Damaged Goods (1914 film): Production and release history

 Film historian Terry Ramsaye stated that the film was "pretentiously made" for a cost of less than $50,000, including marketing, and that "its states' rights ... sold for $600,000, thus indicating a box-office take of probably more than $2,000,000".
 According to a 1915 account, audience demand for the film in Detroit was so great that police were required to control the crowds at the theater.

 Damaged Goods was re-released in a "new edition" in 1917, perhaps in response to concerns about the spread of venereal disease among World War I soldiers.
 It was re-released again in 1919.

+In 1929 a synchronized soundtrack was reportedly added to the film for a states' rights re-release.

 Reception

 The film was positively received by critics.
 Reviews in Variety and The Moving Picture World praised it as morally salubrious.

+Censorship

+When Damaged Goods was released in the United States, many states and cities in the United States had censor boards that could require cuts or other eliminations before the film could be shown.
+Although the Ohio Board of Censors had passed the film on November 14, 1927, it later revoked its permit effective June 1, 1929, ending a road show exhibition run by Albert Dezel.